suryapa1/agents-ai/labs.md

 </p>
 </br></br>

-**Lab 7 - Planning with Canonical Queries and Structured Data**
+**Lab 7 - Useful Implementation Approaches**

-**Purpose: In this lab, we’ll explore how agents can reliably interact with structured data by delegating planning to an LLM and execution to deterministic tools.
-We’ll use canonical queries to create a clear contract between the agent’s planner and its tools, ensuring consistent results from natural language inputs.
-This lab also demonstrates the ReAct loop and memory features again.**
+**Purpose: In this lab, we’ll explore some useful implementation approaches in creating agents including using canonical queries and processing structured data.**

 ---